 Leadership & Hope.
 It is important to emphasize that there is nothing in hope theory or in the process of instilling hope that is not already a part of good leadership.
 Gallup conducted a study asking respondents if their leaders inspired hope.
 Of those who responded in the affirmative, 69% were also "engaged in their work."
 Conversely, of those who responded in the negative, only 1% were so engaged!

-15 realizing it).
+Subordinates require hope (the sense that their future is a bright one, and they have multiple options to realizing it).
 If we are to maximize readiness in an environment where the contribution of every member is critical, we must be leaders of hope.